sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 To read more about how we provide continuous feedback and our performance improvement plan (PIP) process, please see our [Teammate Development page](../../../../../../company-info-and-process/working-at-sourcegraph/teammate-development/index.md).

+### What is an impact review?

+Our impact review process follows the 360-degree feedback model, which is a performance evaluation method where feedback is gathered from multiple sources, including self-review, peers, and supervisors, and direct-reports (if applicable).
+The benefit of this model is that it provides a more well-rounded and comprehensive view of a teammates's performance and behavior.
+It takes into account multiple perspectives and can provide insights into areas for improvement that the teammate may not be aware of.
+Additionally, it can help to increase self-awareness and provide a more accurate assessment of an teammates's strengths and weaknesses.
+By including feedback from different levels and areas of the organization, the 360-degree feedback model can provide a more accurate and objective evaluation of a teammate's performance and help to foster a culture of continuous improvement and development.

 ### When do they take place?

 Formal performance reviews take place **twice a year,** aligning with our promotion and compensation review cycles.